Shabbat dinners amid the pandemic: An ancient Jewish tradition goes virtual

 "How many of the digital offerings will actually become the way we do religious business?"
 Lau-Lavie wondered.
 "Jewish law can take a backseat to the need to connect.
 We are in triage.
 When this is over, we can debate Jewish law."

 Lawson, the rabbi from Elon University, likened the current need for evolution to actions early radical Jews took after the destruction of the Second Temple in Jerusalem in 70 A.D.
 Jewish communities needed to establish how to interact without a physical grounding space.
-Out of that spirit the concept of rabbinical Judai
+Out of that spirit the concept of rabbinical Judais